BawdyAnarchist/quBSD/Future_Development.md

 		- (x)tra check on chk_valid_{param} for certain circumstances
 		-(r)esolve value (for stuff like ip auto)
 		- Could also beef up the log file, and make reference to it in error messages
+		- **Give each jail and VM it's own separate log file under a quBSD directory, for clarity of log messages**

 qubsd_ipv4 - there's probably room for IP expansion for multiple strings of gateways .. maybe.